Erlegh House

 - Mental health service for children and young people (CAMHS)

-- Mental Health Support Service (East Berkshire) for children and young people
+- Mental Health Support Team (East Berkshire) for children and young people

 - Musculoskeletal Community Specialist Service (Berkshire West)